wp-plugins/ceceppa-multilingua/readme.txt

 5. Link to the article
 6. Menus configuration
 7. Box for see or add translation to current post/page
+7. Box for manage language files

 == Changelog ==

+= 1.2.21 =
+* Fixed "redirect loop"

+= 1.2.20 =
+* Now you can disable the translations of menu items

+= 1.2.19 =
+* CML: Text Widget now support also shortcodes

+= 1.2.18 =
+* Translate post link in menu

+= 1.2.16 =
+* Translate Site Title / Tagline

+= 1.2.11 =
+* Added border to the active language on the "all posts" page
+* Added checkbox for show also posts withouth translations in "all posts"

+= 1.2.8 =
+* Fixed pagination link
+* Fixed same warnings

+= 1.2.5 =
+* Fixed PRE_PATH mode.
+* Code optimization
+* Fixed problem with next and previous post

+= 1.2.4 =
+* Fixed fatal error "wp_rewrite_rules()"

+= 1.2.1 =
+* Fixed setlocale

+= 1.2.0 =
+* Plugin automatically try to download language file when you add new language.
+* Locale is detected correctly
+* Plugin use wordpress localization for widget titles.
+* Improved documetation: Added "Functions" tab in "Shortcode & Functions" page.
+* Now title of category will also be translate in "/category/" page
+* Fixed comments count when choose to group them
+* Improved ui: Now the plugin use wordpress style for tables
+* Now you can download language file for wordpress directly from "Ceceppa Multilingua" page.

+= 1.1.2 =
+* Fixed duplicated items in "edit taxonomies form"

+= 1.1.1 =
+* Now you can choose the order of the flags :)

+= 1.1.0 =
+* Plugin works also custom post types :)
+* Added "Language data" box for custom post type, now you can choose language, and link translations
+* Added extra fields to custom taxonomies
+* Now you can show flags also on custom post types
+* Added flags for filter the list custom post types (doesn't appears with all plugins)

+= 1.0.17 =
+* Fixed fatal error on new install :(

+= 1.0.14 =
+* Now you can change language in "Quick edit" box
+* Fixed minor bugs

+= 1.0.13 =
+* Fixed warning on tags

+= 1.0.12 =
+* Fixed home redirect with static page
+* Fixed switch between categories
+* Fixed Archives link

+= 1.0.10 =
+* Fixed Warning: implode()

+= 1.0.8 =
+* Fixed error "Wrong datatype for second argument"

+= 1.0.7 =
+* Fixed "not found" when try to preview post

+= 1.0.6 =
+* Fixed browser redirect
+* Fixed language detection for categories

+= 1.0.5 =
+* Fixed issue with filter "Filter posts"
+* Now you can choose the size of all flags :)

+= 1.0.4 =
+* Fixed layout in "Ceceppa Multilingua"
+* Fixed minor bugs with category translation

+= 1.0.3 =
+* Fixed language detection

+= 1.0.2 =
+* Fixed issue with pages

+= 1.0.1 =
+* Fixed fatal error in "CML Widget" Recent posts

+= 1.0.0 =
+* Code optimization
+* Fixed "Url Modification mode", now Pre-path and Pre-domain works correctly.
+* If you choose pre-path mode add language slug also for category link istead of "?lang=##"
+* Fixed "Translate the url for categories", now work correctly.
+This option is disabled by default, enable it on settings page.
+* Fixed Catalan and Spanish flag
+* Can show flag in your website withouth edit your template and without use widget.
+The options are available in "Settings" page

+= 0.9.21 =
+* Replaced hex2bin with UNHEX, now plugin is compatible also with Php < 5.4

+= 0.9.20 =
+* Now you can choose to translate link also for categories.
+The option is available in "Settings" page and support is experimental.

+= 0.9.19 =
+* Fixed filter in "All posts"

 = 0.9.16 =
 * Minor bug fixed